 When a full-time student enrolls for a full term (72 days) and has absences exceeding 9.7% (42 hours) of the scheduled hours enrolled, that student will be suspended (Academic retention and readmission at Tennessee Colleges of Applied Technology: 2:03:01:05).

 Definition to a tardy:

-- A student is considered tardy if not in the classroom at the designate4d time for class to start at any time during the day - start, breaks, and lunch - Leaving early for the day.
+- A student is considered tardy if not in the classroom at the designated time for class to start at any time during the day - start, breaks, and lunch - Coming into class late at any time.